VioletRimberg/Cephalon-Jericho/docs.md

 - `/profile`: A form to check warframe user data, including warframe name, mastery rank and clan.
 - `/role`: Allows users to either choose member or guest roles.
 To verify as a member, users must enter their Warframe username, which is checked against the guild name.
 After verification, the corresponding role is automatically assigned.
 - `/smooch`: Allows the user to give Cephalon Jericho a little kiss.

-## Contributing

-We welcome contributions to Cephalon Jericho!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to your fork (`git push origin feature-branch`)
-6. Create a new Pull Request

 ## License